SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 .. note::
- - The setting ``detailView="Computers Details"`` says that there is a form view with the name "Computers Details" expected
+ - The setting ``detailView="Computers Details"`` will expect a form view with the name "Computers Details"
  - The setting ``cmdb2sccm="true"`` displays a transfer button in the list context menu

  .. image:: _static/Tutorial_FirstCMDBClass_8_preview.png

  - For full reference see :ref:`CMDB-Lists-View`

 .. literalinclude:: _static/ViewExample2.xml